 The injectable GLP-1 medications arrive in a disposable pen injection device.
 These usually come as one-time-use pens.
 But with other varieties, you’ll have to measure the medication and fill the injectable pen yourself.

 The devices come with a very small needle for administering the medication.
 They’re designed this way to keep them easy to use while causing minimal discomfort.

 Always follow your healthcare provider or pharmacist’s recommendations for how often to take your medications.
 Short-acting GLP-1 receptor agonists will be prescribed once or twice daily.
 Long-acting versions are usually recommended once per week (Uccellatore, 2015).

 When you start taking these medications, your healthcare provider will likely start you at a low dose.
 Then they’ll likely slowly increase your dose, depending on your blood sugar levels.

 GLP-1 receptor agonists are primarily prescribed to help control type 2 diabetes because they help manage blood glucose levels.
 And research suggests they may have a few other health benefits, including:

 Helping weight loss and healthy weight maintenance

-These medications appear to help people lose weight and lower the risk of obesity-related complications.
-In fact, studies show that GLP-1 receptor agonists may help people maintain a weight loss of 5-10% of their initial body weight (Ard, 2021).
+These medications have been shown to help people lose weight and lower the risk of obesity-related complications.
+In fact, studies show that GLP-1 receptor agonists may help people maintain an average weight loss of up to 17% of their initial body weight (Rubino, 2021).

 Lower risk of diabetes-related complications